ros2/rmw_zenoh/docs/design.md

 There is more detail on each item below, but a brief overview on how this is accomplished is the following:

-* It is assumed that Zenoh a router is running on the local system.
+* It is assumed that a Zenoh router is running on the local system.
 This router will be used for discovery and host-to-host communication.
-However it is *not* used for intra-host comms; that is done via direct peer-to-peer connections.
+However it is *not* used for intra-host comms (i.e., as a message broker); that is done via direct peer-to-peer connections.
 * Each "context" in ROS 2 is mapped to a single Zenoh "session".
 That means that there may be many publishers, subscriptions, services, and clients sharing the same session.
 * Every "context" has a local "graph cache" that keeps track of the details of the network graph of ROS 2 entities.
 * Zenoh publishers, subscriptions, services, and clients are created or destroyed when the corresponding RMW APIs are called.